Cape Bridgewater wind farm

 Cape Bridgewater wind farm is the second stage of Pacific Hydro’s four-stage Portland Wind Energy Project (PWEP) in southwest Victoria.

 Completed in 2008, the 58MW Cape Bridgewater wind farm comprises 29 wind generators producing enough energy to meet the annual needs of 35,000 households, with an average electricity generation of 194GWh per year.
+The turbines installed are Senvion MM82 wind turbine generators, rated at 2.05MW each, with a maximum hub height of 69m and maximum blade tip height of 110m.

 Operations at Cape Bridgewater abate an estimated 195,000 tonnes of greenhouse gas emissions each year.